Specifying data types

 Personal data

-Personal data permissions can either be required or optional (only technicalAndInteraction
+Personal data permissions can be required or optional, except for technicalAndInteraction that cannot be required:

 "browser_specific_settings": {